imcf/auto-tx/CONTRIBUTING.md

 - Make sure your commit messages are in a proper format.
   - Use the present tense ("Add feature" not "Added feature").
   - Use the imperative mood ("Change foo to..." not "Changes foo to...").
-  - Limit the first line to 72 characters or less.
+  - Limit the line length to 80 characters or less (72 for the first line).
+  - Have the second line be empty.
+  - If in doubt about the format, read [Tim Pope's note about git commit messages][web_tbaggery].
   - If the commit addresses an issue filed **on GitHub** please **DO NOT** reference that issue in the commit message (issue tracking is done in the [primary repository in the Uni Basel GitLab][web_autotx_gitlab]).